-- Joan Caley, Board Chair, WSU-Vancouver and University of Portland Nursing Instructor (Retired), Vancouver Housing Authority/University of Portland School of Nursing and Health Innovations - Kit Kuran, Director of Supportive Services, Vancouver Housing Authority
+• Joan Caley, Board Chair, WSU-Vancouver and University of Portland Nursing Instructor (Retired), Vancouver Housing Authority/University of Portland School of Nursing and Health Innovations

 Creating Impact with National Partners to Improve Children's Educational Outcomes

 Real change and scale require ways to extend our reach beyond what any one of us can achieve alone, and ensuring the impact of early school success for low-income children is predicated on having the right mix of organizations, networks and champions to advance the work.
 This session will feature two of the Campaign for Grade Level Reading's Resource Network partners (The Basics and ParentChild+) who are effectively stepping up in public housing communities to help assure better futures for children.
 With representatives from each, we will explore phases of development and discuss outcomes.
 Parent/participant voice will be included.